SuzanneHuldt/blockchain/minimal_requirements.md

   2) need to ensure that interface output is such that the whole length of the chain (ie. every transaction in order, including the most recent is shown) => for our purposes a chronological list (with timestamps) might do?

+  - also need some way for users to see how long their chain is compared to others, ie. whether they are at the most recent point in the chain - a length comparison of some kind.

   3) THE HARD BIT - what kind of cryptography do we want to use to generate unique keys that can be used by all users?